AFLabs-public/.github/profile/README.md

 ---

-*For collaboration or enquiries, contact us at info@autonomous-fox.ai*
+*For collaboration or enquiries, contact us at contact@autonomous-fox.ai*